 “But God, who is rich in mercy,” introduced me to my present wife in April, 1981.
 While on our second date I shared my experience of becoming a Christian and, through a series of circumstances, God graciously drew her to himself.
 One evening in July, 1981, she was discouraged and confused over God’s tug on her heart after reading Romans 7:14-25.
-Without wasting time or words, I told her boldly yet gently that she needed to confess her failures to Jesus and ask for his forgiveness.
-In her desperation it was made crystal clear by God that this message was true for her.
-As she pleaded with Jesus to be her Savior, I knelt at her side and re-dedicated my life to Jesus as Lord.
+Without wasting time or words, I said to her that she needed to confess her failures to Jesus and ask for his forgiveness.
+The truth of this message became immediately evident to her and, as she pleaded with Jesus to be her Savior, I knelt at her side and re-dedicated my life to Jesus as Lord.

 We married two months later and have, by God’s sustaining grace, steadily been growing closer to one another and to Jesus.
 Since that day in July we have remained committed, however imperfect, to God’s kingdom purposes on earth as they are in heaven.
 Our marriage is based upon mutual submission to one another under the Lordship of Christ.
 When either of us fail in our responsibilities (and we do), the other graciously seeks to restore the relationship under the influence of God’s Spirit and with the guidance of God’s Word.
 Gradually but certainly God is finishing the work he began in our lives through the glorious Gospel of Christ.
 To this end we are called and to this end we shall, by His power, continue.